Authorised Distributor · SG

 Why do humidity sensors drift over time?

-Humidity sensing elements are directly exposed to the environment they measure, so dust, chemical vapours, oils and repeated moisture cycling gradually affect their response — a process that can happen faster in Singapore's high-humidity, sometimes contaminated industrial settings.
+Humidity sensing elements are directly exposed to the environment they measure, so dust, chemical vapours, oils and repeated moisture cycling gradually affect their response.
+A process that can happen faster in Singapore's high-humidity, sometimes contaminated industrial settings.

 What happens if a humidity sensor isn't recalibrated?

-A drifted sensor can cause a BMS to hold conditions it believes are correct but that have actually moved out of specification, or generate monitoring data that doesn't reflect true conditions — sometimes only discovered during an audit.
+A drifted sensor can cause a BMS to hold conditions it believes are correct but that have actually moved out of specification, or generate monitoring data that doesn't reflect true conditions.
+Sometimes only discovered during an audit.

 Can I do anything between calibrations to maintain accuracy?

-Yes — keep probe filters and protective caps clean and undamaged, minimise unnecessary condensation exposure, and watch for gradual disagreement between sensors as an early warning sign.
+Yes.
+Keep probe filters and protective caps clean and undamaged, minimise unnecessary condensation exposure, and watch for gradual disagreement between sensors as an early warning sign.

 Does Measurands calibrate Rotronic sensors locally?